Minimalist Solutions To Online Shopping Addiction and Overspending

 The Hard Facts About Online Shopping Addiction

 Online shopping addiction is what many call a first-world problem.
-If you earn a low income and don’t have access to technology online shopping addiction will almost never be a problem.
+If you earn a low income and don’t have access to technology, online shopping addiction will almost never be a problem.

-I say almost because poor people shop also and they can also suffer from online shopping addiction.
+I say almost because poor people also shop, and they can also suffer from online shopping addiction.

-Just 9 percent of plastic is recycled in The United States and only 15 percent of textiles according to the EPA.
+Just 9 percent of plastic is recycled in the United States, and only 15 percent of textiles, according to the EPA.
 How does clothing get recycled?

 Simple Ways To Avoid Feeding Your Online Shopping Addiction